Have you and your colleagues ever found yourselves asking:

 The answers to the above questions can be found in evaluation.
 Evaluation is the process of measuring impact.
 In its simplest terms, evaluation is a measurement of worth against a defined set of standards.

-I have a wealth of expertise in evaluation and performance management which I have gained in my current and previous roles.
-I really enjoy the challenge of capturing social impact in creative and user friendly ways.
+I have over 25 years expertise in conducting evaluations.
+While quantitative approaches are important in evaluation processes, I have a keen interest in seeing “beyond the statistics” and in particular, capturing and measuring the social impact and unanticipated outcomes generated by a project or programme, through creative qualitative research methods.
 I have completed a wide range of both short and long term evaluations for clients across the voluntary and community sector.
-I hold numerous Management and Development qualifications, which have included evaluation as core modules, and I am a qualified and accredited Social Auditor through the OCN (Open College Network).
+I hold numerous Management and Development qualifications, which have included evaluation as core modules, and I am a qualified and accredited Social Auditor through the NIOCN (Northern Ireland Open College Network).

 My overall aim in evaluation is to produce honest and constructive reports that really help to guide improvements and promote genuine organisational learning.
 I strongly believe in robust consultation with all stakeholders and have delivered consultations with a broad range of groups including, young people, older people, people with disabilities etc.